perrygeo/pytsp/README.md

-# pyconcorde
+# pytsp

-A python interface to external solvers for the traveling salesman problem.
+A python interface to external solvers for the **traveling salesman problem**.

 Support for
 * Concorde, available free of charge for research use at http://www.math.uwaterloo.ca/tsp/concorde.html